SenZhangAI/oh-my-zsh-sen/README.md

 4. `cd oh-my-zsh-sen`

-5. add or delete plugins as you with in `plugins.conf`, for example:
+5. config your favirate plugins in `plugins.conf`, for example:

 (*Notice that you may need to remove `vi-mode` plugin if you don't familar with vim*)

 ```
+# List of plugins, if you don't need some of there plugins, just comment them
+## Attention: zsh-syntax-highlighting must be the last plugin
+git
+z
+#vi-mode
+#docker
+#vagrant
-git z zsh-syntax-highlighting
+zsh-syntax-highlighting
 ```

 6. `./install.sh`